bwalker1/ModularityBP_Cpp/docs/index.rst

-..
-CHAMP documentation master file, created by sphinx-quickstart on Tue Jul 11 15:50:43 2017.
+.. modbp documentation master file, created by sphinx-quickstart on Tue Jul 11 15:50:43 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Multilayer Modularity Belief Propagation (multimodbp)
+Multilayer Modularity Belief Propagation (modbp)
 =================================================================
 A belief propagation solution to multilay modularity community detection.